HMS Oberon (1805)

-HMS Oberon was a 16-gun brig-sloop of the Seagull class built at Kingston upon Hull and launched in 1805.
+HMS Oberon was a 16-gun brig-sloop of the built at Kingston upon Hull and launched in 1805.
 She was constructed at the James Shepheard Shipyard, Sutton.

 Service

 She was commissioned in September 1805 under her first commander, John Bushby.
 However from January 1806 she was under Commander George Manners Sutton off the Downs, in the North Sea.
 On 6 June 1806 she was in company with when they captured the Yonge Heinrick H.H.
 Berg, master.

-On 13 November 1807 she gave chase to the French privateer lugger Ratifia, capturing her after four hours, some 30 miles east of Lowestoft.
+On 13 November 1807 she gave chase to the French privateer lugger Ratifia, capturing her after four hours, some 30 mi east of Lowestoft.
 The Ratifia commanded by Lieutenant Gilbert Laforeste, had been carrying 14 guns, but at the time had only two mounted for action, the rest being in the hold.
 She had sailed on 9 November from Delfzijl, on the Ems but had not made any captures before being taken by the Oberon.
 Captain Sutton sailed her to the Yarmouth Roads and landed 38 prisoners.

 On 5 December 1808 Oberon recaptured the Prince of Wales.
-Sutton removed to Derwent in April 1810, and by May 1810 the Oberon was off the Downs again, commanded by John Murray.
+Sutton removed to in April 1810, and by May 1810 the Oberon was off the Downs again, commanded by John Murray.
 On 4 May Oberon was in company with the gun-brig when she recaptured the Galen.